-Net new dwellings/ assessed site capacity Affordable housing target Method of delivery Development of Brownfield Sites/ Previously Developed Land 1 -14 dwellings Zero N/A 15 -19 dwellings 15% Delivered through on site provision.
+Net new dwellings/ assessed site capacity Affordable housing target Method of delivery Development of Bro wnfield Sites/ Previ ously Developed Land 1 -14 dwellings Zero N/A 15 -19 dwellings 15% Delivered through on site provision.
 Commuted payments will only be accepted where this would achieve more effective provision of affordable housing, or bring significant regeneration benefits.
 Brownfield credit may apply (paragraph 64 of the NPPF).
 20+ dwellings 20% Delivered on site.
 Commuted sums will only be accepted where this would achieve more effective provision of affordable housing or bring significant regeneration benefits.
 Brownfield credit may apply (paragraph 64 of the NPPF).
-Development of Gre enfield Sites 3 - 5 dwellings Zero (other than in the AONB) Zero except for development in the AONB.
-In the AONB a commuted payment based on 10% affordable housing provision will be sought on sites of 3 or more net new dwellings 6-9 dwellings Zero (other than in the AONB) Zero except for development in the AONB.
+Development of Gre enfield Sites 3 - 5 dwellings Zero (other than in the AONB, and developments of 1000sqm or more) Zero except for development in the AONB.
+In the AONB a commuted payment based on 10% affordable housing provision will be sought on sites of 3 or more net new dwellings.
+10% affordable housing provision will be sought on developments comprising new floorspace of 1000sq. m. or more.
+6-9 dwellings Zero (other than in the AONB, and developments of 1000sqm or more) Zero except for development in the AONB.
 In the AONB a commuted payment based on 15% affordable housing provision will be sought (see text below).
+15% affordable housing provision will be sought on developments comprising new floorspace of 1000sq. m. or more.
 10 dwellings 15% Usually through commuted payment based on 15% affordable housing provision will be sought (see text below).
 11 - 14 dwellings 20% Delivered through on-site provision.
 Commuted payments will only be accepted where this would achieve more effective provision of affordable housing, or bring significant regeneration benefits.
 15 - 29 dwellings 25% Delivered through on-site provision.
 Commuted sums will only be accepted in exceptional circumstances, where this would achieve more effective provision of affordable housing or bring significant regeneration benefits.
 30+ dwellings 30% Delivered through on-site provision.
 25% affordable housing and 5% self-build plots in accordance with Policy H3.
 Alternatively, 30% affordable housing will be accepted where self-build plots are not practicable.

-- 3.2.4 The Government policy offering brownfield relief will be taken into account and will in particular be given weight on developments that pay CIL.
-The Council will not however apply the relief where it considers buildings have been recently made vacant, run down, or left vacant with the intention of gaining planning permission. - 3.2.5 Sites comprising a mix of brownfield and greenfield land.
-There will be instances where part of a site comprises of brownfield land and the rest comprises of greenfield land.
-In such instances, the affordable housing requirement will be adjusted according to the relative proportions of greenfield and brownfield land on the site, as set out in the example below.
+3.2.4 The Government policy offering brownfield relief will be taken into account and will in particular be given weight on developments that pay CIL.
+The Council will not however apply the relief where it considers buildings have been recently made vacant, run down, or left vacant with the intention of gaining planning permission.